What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Multiple Myeloma

 Multiple myeloma occurs when plasma cells, which are a type of white blood cell that grow inside bone marrow, reproduce without stopping.
-This can damage the kidneys and the immune system, and can also raise the number of In most patients, myeloma is found in more than one location, and is therefore called multiple myeloma.
+This can damage the kidneys and the immune system and can also raise the number of myeloma in most patients.
+Myeloma is found in more than one location and is, therefore, called multiple myeloma.

 Pancreatic Cancer

-The pancreas helps to regulate metabolism, and produces enzymes which aid digestion.
+The pancreas helps to regulate metabolism and produces enzymes that aid digestion.
 Unfortunately, cancer of the pancreas (pancreatic carcinoma) often goes undetected because symptoms don’t generally appear until the cancer has reached an advanced stage.
 Signs and symptoms may include blood clots, weight loss, jaundice, and upper abdominal pain.

 Prostate Cancer